 The two broad status types for degree-seeking students are enrolled and unenrolled.
 Enrolled students are active full time in their program within the defined program length or, for eligible Ph.D. students, within an additional two-year period of enrollment to complete the dissertation.
 (Qualified students in certain final, professional master’s degree programs that allow for part-time enrollment must be currently active part time in their defined program length.)
-Enrolled student statuses include regular enrollment, in absentia enrollment, and dissertation completion enrollment (DCE).
+Enrolled student statuses include regular enrollment, regular enrollment in absentia, dissertation completion enrollment (DCE), and DCE in absentia.
 Unenrolled students who may still qualify for the degree may be unenrolled because of an approved leave of absence or because the allowed enrollment period has ended but degree candidacy continues.
 All degree-seeking students, enrolled and unenrolled, are subject to degree requirements and policies and procedures put forth by their department or program and by the Graduate School through its website, publications, and Rights, Rules, Responsibilities.

 Definitions of Enrolled Statuses for Degree-seeking Students

 A student within the defined program length who is pursing degree-related work, completing requirements, and making sufficient academic and/or research progress as specified by the department or program and the Graduate School.
 The student has registered by completing academic year sign-in and is in residence – that is, regularly present on campus, using University resources to fulfill degree requirements and objectives a majority of days per week for the academic term or year.
 Ordinarily enrolled students receive all benefits reserved for regular degree-seeking students.
 For Ph.D. students, this includes tuition and stipend support.
 The standard tuition rate that includes the student health plan is charged for a student enrolled regularly.

 Regular Enrollment In Absentia